Blog/Procurement Guide

 UK public sector procurement is governed by the Procurement Act 2023.
 All contracting authorities — central government departments, NHS Trusts, local councils, universities, and more — are required to publish tender notices above certain financial thresholds on official procurement portals.

-The four UK procurement portals
+The five UK procurement portals

 🇬🇧